spfncer/VIVA-2023Gatorhack/README.md

 Then use the command `uvicorn main:app --port 3000` to start the backend server locally.

+Requires Python v3.8.10 & PIP 20.0.2

 ## Frontend

 To run the frontend, navigate to the `\frontend\AI-Hackathon` directory, then run `npm install`.
 This will install all node module dependencies.
+Then run `npm run start` and nivagate to `localhost:4200` to view the app.

 Now, utilize the following commands to perform different actions:
 1. `npm run start` - begin the angular app in development mode with hot module reloading